Banská Štiavnica – Old Castle

 History

-In the years 1377 – 1382 in Banská Štiavnica the simultaneous activity of two administrators of the mining chamber, holding their office together, was documented.
-Their work could probably have been conditioned by the existence of two settlements which formed Banská Štiavnica, and thus by the parallel existence of two mining chambers.
-These settlements were Štiavnica in the valley near the church of the Virgin Mary and Baňa on the Glanzenberg Hill where there was a second castle.
-Apart from mining and mining tax collection, the chamber’s administrators also supervised the exchange of old coins and the distribution of newly minted coins.
-They also judged and punished cases of counterfeiting and the use of counterfeit coins.
+In the 14th century, a defensive wall was built around the church, and then in the first half of the 15th century, the defensive system was enlarged by a four-sided tower and a gate tower.
+In this way, the so-called town castle was made, the seat of the administrator of the mining chamber, a place for storing valuable excavated materials and a refugium where the inhabitants could take refuge in the church in the event of an danger.
+In the years 1377 – 1382 in Banská Štiavnica, the simultaneous activity of two administrators of the mining chamber was documented, holding their office jointly.
+Their work was probably conditioned by the two settlements from which Banská Štiavnica was formed, and thus the parallel existence of two mining chambers.
+The administrators of the chamber, in addition to mining and tax collection, also supervised the exchange of old coins and the distribution of newly minted coins.
+They also tried and punished cases of forgery and the use of counterfeit coins.

-In 1442, these fortifications did not stop Simon Rozgonyi, fighting his political opponent Ladislaus the Posthumous and his allies.
-As a result of these fights, the church burned down and, worse, a year later was damaged by an earthquake.
-In the years 1497-1515, during the reconstruction, the basilica was rebuilt into a gothic hall temple, and the fortifications were reinforced with round towers.
-The danger of the Turkish invasion resulted in the need for another reconstruction, which changed the fortified church into a fortress.
-In the years 1546-1559 the church was rebuilt into a four-wing building with an internal courtyard in the place of the old nave.
-These were the last major works carried out in the castle, because the baroque reconstruction in the eighteenth century concerned mainly the old gate tower.
+In 1442, the fortifications of the town castle did not stop the army of Simon Rozgonyi, fighting with his political opponent Ladislaus the Posthumous and his allies.
+As a result of fights, the church burned down, and worse, it was damaged by an earthquake a year later.
+In the years 1497-1515, during the reconstruction, the basilica was rebuilt into a Gothic hall church, and the fortifications were reinforced with round towers.
+The danger of a Turkish invasion necessitated another reconstruction, carried out in the years 1546-1559, which changed the church into an early modern fortress with an inner courtyard in the place of the old central nave.
+These were not the last works carried out at the castle, as the Baroque reconstruction from the 18th century transformed the gatehouse.

 Architecture

-The original church of the Virgin Mary from the first thirty years of the thirteenth century was a late Romanesque three-aisle basilica with a four-sided tower added to the central nave.
-On the first floor it housed a gallery, open to the nave by a semicircular arcade.
-Both side aisles were extended westwards to the front wall, so that their westernmost bays contained the side wings of the gallery.
+The Romanesque church of the Virgin Mary from the 30s of the 13th century was a basilica with central nave, two aisles, and a four-sided tower embedded in the nave from the west.
+On the first floor, it housed a gallery, opened to the space of central nave with a semicircular arcade.
+Both aisles were extended westwards to the front wall, in such a way that their westernmost bays contained the side wings of the gallery.
 They were covered with a heavy cross vault with square ribs, without bosses.
-The porch under the tower was also covered in a similar way, while the nave was crowned only with a wooden ceiling.
-The side aisles in the east ended with semicircular apses, and at the height of the central nave, the eastern part of the church was closed by a quadrilateral, apsed-free chancel with a width similar to the central nave.
-It was probably vaulted like the gallery.
+The porch under the tower was similarly covered, while the nave was crowned only with a wooden ceiling.
+The aisles in the east were finished with semicircular apses, and at the height of the central nave, the eastern part of the church was ended by a four-sided, apse-free chancel with a width similar to the central nave.
+It was probably valuted like a gallery.
 From the north, it was adjacent to a single-storey sacristy, also covered with a cross vault.

 The circumference of the defensive walls was erected on the plan of an irregular hexagon.
 It was strengthened in the first half of the fifteenth century by the eastern four-sided gate tower (also serving as a prison) called Himmelreich and the four-sided tower on the southern side.
 At the turn of the fifteenth and sixteenth centuries, a cylindrical tower from the north-west side was added and two semi-circular half towers opened from the side of the courtyard: north and south-west.
 The new towers at the ground floor level had narrow arrowslits, but already on the upper floors they were equipped with cannon shooting positions.
 In the perimeter of the walls, the chapel of St. Michael was earlier included.
 The outer zone of defense was a ditch and earth rampart, built on the west and probably on the north-east side.